Fox-ML-infrastructure/Fox-v1-infra/CLA.md

-# Fox-v1-infra – Commercial License Agreement (CLA)
+Fox-v1-infra – Commercial License Agreement (CLA)

-Version 1.0
+Version 1.1
 Fox ML Infrastructure LLC
 © 2025 Jennifer Lewis.
 All rights reserved.

-This Commercial License Agreement (“Agreement”) is entered into between **Fox ML Infrastructure LLC** (“Licensor”) and the purchasing organization (“Licensee”).
-This Agreement governs commercial use of the software known as **Fox-v1-infra** (“Software”).

----

-## 1. Definitions

-**Software**
-Fox-v1-infra, including pipelines, modules, documentation, and updates provided under this Agreement.

-**Internal Use**
-Use of the Software exclusively within Licensee’s organization, with no redistribution or external access.

-**Derivative Works**
-Modifications, extensions, or integrations created by Licensee based on the Software.

-**Effective Date**
-The date this Agreement is executed by both parties.

----

-## 2. Grant of Rights

-Subject to payment and compliance, Licensor grants Licensee a non-exclusive, non-transferable license to:

-1. Use the Software internally for research, development, backtesting, and production workflows.
-2. Modify and create derivative works for internal use.
-3. Privately fork the Software within Licensee’s systems.
-4. Integrate the Software with internal tools, data sources, or execution systems.

-**This license does NOT permit:**
-- redistribution
-- sublicensing
-- resale
-- hosting the Software as a service
-- open-source publication of modified or unmodified versions
-- use in competing infrastructure products

-All rights not expressly granted are reserved.

----

-## 3. Restrictions

-Licensee shall not:

-1. Distribute the Software outside the organization.
-2. Make the Software available to clients, customers, or third parties.
-3. Publish any portion of the Software as open source.
-4. Sell or sublicense the Software or derivative works.
-5. Remove or alter copyright notices.
-6. Use the Software to create a competing ML/quant research infrastructure product.

-Violation of this section terminates the Agreement immediately.

----

-## 4. Payment Terms

-Licensee agrees to pay:

-**Annual Commercial License Fee:**
-- Small organization (<20 engineers): **$2,500/year**
-- Mid-size organization (20–100 engineers): **$5,000/year**
-- Large enterprise (>100 engineers): **$10,000/year**

-Payment is due within 30 days of invoice.
-Late payment may result in suspension of license rights.

----

-## 5. Updates

-Licensor may provide updates, patches, or improvements at its discretion.
-Updates are included for the duration of the paid license term.

----

-## 6. Support (Optional Add-On)

-Support packages are available under separate agreement, including:
-- email support
-- debugging assistance
-- pipeline customization
-- integration guidance

-Support is NOT included in the base commercial license unless explicitly added.

----

-## 7. Intellectual Property Ownership

-Licensor retains all ownership and intellectual property rights in:

-- the Software
-- all included modules
-- updates
-- underlying infrastructure design

-Licensee retains ownership of internal derivative works but may not distribute or commercialize them.

----

-## 8. Confidentiality

-Both parties agree to protect:
-- proprietary code
-- business information
-- internal documentation
-- pricing
-- derivative works

----

-## 9. Term & Termination

-This Agreement renews annually unless terminated.
+This Commercial License Agreement (“Agreement”) is entered into between Fox ML Infrastructure LLC (“Licensor”) and the purchasing organization (“Licensee”).
+This Agreement governs commercial use of the software known as Fox-v1-infra (“Software”).

+1. Definitions

+Software
+Fox-v1-infra, including all source code, modules, pipelines, documentation, and any updates provided under this Agreement.

+Internal Use
+Use of the Software exclusively within Licensee’s organization, with no distribution or access provided to external parties.

+Derivative Works
+Modifications, extensions, or integrations created by Licensee based on the Software for internal use only.

+Effective Date
+The date this Agreement is executed by both parties or payment is received, whichever occurs first.

+2. Grant of Rights

+Subject to full payment and compliance, Licensor grants Licensee a non-exclusive, non-transferable, revocable license to:

+Use the Software internally for research, development, backtesting, modeling, deployment, and production workflows.

+Modify and create derivative works for internal use.

+Maintain private forks or internal repositories containing the Software.

+Integrate the Software with internal data systems, research frameworks, or execution infrastructure.

+This license DOES NOT permit:

+redistribution of the Software or derivative works

+sublicensing or resale

+hosting the Software as a commercial service

+making the Software accessible to clients or third parties

+publishing the Software (modified or unmodified) as open source

+using the Software to build or enhance a competing ML/quant research infrastructure product

+All rights not explicitly granted are reserved.

+3. Restrictions

+Licensee agrees NOT to:

+Distribute or provide access to the Software outside its organization.

+Offer the Software or derivative works to clients or external users.

+Publish or disclose source code publicly, including on GitHub or any other platform.

+Sublicense, rent, lease, or resell the Software.

+Remove or alter any copyright notices.

+Use the Software to create competing frameworks, platforms, or commercial ML/quant infrastructure products.

+Any violation constitutes a material breach and results in immediate termination.

+4. Payment Terms

+Licensee agrees to pay the annual commercial license fee corresponding to organizational size:

+Annual Commercial License Fees

+Starter (<20 engineers): $10,000 per year

+Professional (20–100 engineers): $25,000 per year

+Enterprise (>100 engineers): $100,000 per year

+Payment is due within 30 days of invoice unless otherwise agreed in writing.
+Failure to pay may result in suspension or termination of license rights.

+Licenses automatically renew annually unless canceled prior to renewal date.

+5. Updates

+Licensor may, at its discretion, provide updates, patches, improvements, or new versions.
+Updates are included during the active paid license term.

+Licensor is under no obligation to develop specific features or enhancements.

+6. Support (Optional)

+Support is not included unless purchased separately.
+Optional support services may include:

+email assistance

+debugging help

+integration support

+custom pipeline or model architecture work

+Support is billed under a separate agreement at Licensor’s standard professional service rates.

+7. Intellectual Property Ownership

+Licensor retains all rights, title, and interest in:

+the Software

+all included modules

+documentation

+updates

+infrastructure design

+any related intellectual property

+Licensee owns its internal derivative works but may not distribute, commercialize, or publish them.

+8. Confidentiality

+Both parties agree to maintain confidentiality of:

+source code

+proprietary techniques

+internal documentation

+derivative works

+pricing and terms

+business information

+Licensee must implement reasonable technical and administrative controls to protect the Software.

+9. Term & Termination

+This Agreement:

+begins on the Effective Date,

+renews annually, and

+remains in effect unless terminated.

 Licensor may terminate immediately if Licensee:

-- breaches license restrictions
+violates license restrictions

-- attempts redistribution
+redistributes the Software

-- fails to pay license fees
+fails to pay license fees

-- commercializes derivatives
+attempts to commercialize derivative works

+uses the Software to build competing infrastructure

+Upon termination, Licensee must immediately:

+stop all use of the Software

-Upon termination, Licensee must delete all copies of the Software and cease use.
+delete all copies and derivatives

----
+certify deletion in writing

+No refunds are provided for terminated licenses.

-## 10. Governing Law
+10. Governing Law

-This Agreement is governed by the laws of the State of Alabama, USA.
+This Agreement is governed by the laws of the State of Alabama, USA, without regard to conflict-of-law principles.

----

-## 11. Entire Agreement
+11. Entire Agreement

-This Agreement constitutes the complete licensing terms between the parties.
+This Agreement constitutes the entire understanding between the parties regarding licensing of the Software and supersedes all prior agreements or communications.

----

-**Signatures**
+Signatures

 Licensee Representative: ____________________
 Title: ____________________
 Date: ____________________

-Licensor Representative (Fox ML Infrastructure LLC): ____________________
+Licensor (Fox ML Infrastructure LLC): ____________________
 Date: ____________________